hbowie/softdevbigideas/ideas/Plan-Do-Check-Act.md

 > One test result is worth one thousand expert opinions.

-And, as Alan Mulally said to his team, when leading development of the Boing 777 airliner:
+And, as Alan Mulally said to his team, when leading development of the Boeing 777 airliner:

 > Test early and fail fast.